71 orders · Page 1 of 2

 The Tribunal condoned the 312-day delay, finding the reasons genuine and bona fide.
 The quantum appeal was restored to the AO for a decision on merits, and the penalty appeals were quashed as their foundation was gone, with liberty to the AO to re-initiate penalty proceedings if required.

-The Tribunal restored the issue back to the file of the CIT(A) to decide the case on its merits after giving the assessee a reasonable opportunity of hearing.
+The Tribunal noted that the CIT(A) had passed an ex-parte order in violation of Section 250(6) of the Act.
+In the interest of justice, the appeal was restored to the CIT(A) to decide the case on merit after giving the assessee a reasonable opportunity of hearing.

 Showing 1–50 of 71 · Page 1 of 2